 The problem with stress is that it masks as winner – so you miss its killer qualities and fail to spot danger signs before it strikes.

+Did you know that to laugh at yourself is to laugh away stress?
 Laughter ~ 1.
 Can stoke Aha moments when needed most.
 2. Lowers stress – even through a fake smile 3.
 Adds new zest for life!
 4. Heals anxieties and reduces fears.
 5. Boosts moods!
-6. Adds alertness.
-7. Improves health and resilience 8.
-Helps you to conquer grief or trauma and to overcome loss.
+6. Adds alertness….
+Read more »

 Leaders say learners don’t understand new ideas.
 Learners say leaders rarely offer new ideas.
 I say that play packs the punch to boost brainpower for a new innovation era.
 That’s why you’ll want to check back soon for the debut of FUNUDERSTAND – an Online simulation game based on play.